fabkury/atcd/README.md

 The code runs recursively down the hierarchy from an input ATC code.
 For example, if provided with "C10", it will download C10 and all subcodes under C10.

-From ATC levels 1 to 4, you the codes and names of all classes.
-At ATC level 5, some but not all classes have the additional fields Administration Route, Defined Daily Dose (DDD), and Note; these will also be downloaded if present.
+From ATC levels 1 to 4, you get the codes and names of all classes.
+At ATC level 5, some but not all classes have the additional fields Administration Route, Defined Daily Dose (DDD), and Note; these will also be scraped if present.

 #### Scraping results
 As of May 7th, 2020 there are **6,331** unique ATC codes and 5,517 unique names in the WHO website.
 Here is a breakdown by ATC level: